Another earthquake rattles the North Island

 However, Ristau said it was also possible any aftershocks would be small and no one would even feel them.

-Social media was awash with people who claimed to have been woken up by the early morning shaking.
+Social media was awash with people who claimed to have been woken by the early morning shaking.

 Anthony Peters was woken in Clevedon and said "felt like the washing machine was on spin and the house was shaking for about five seconds".